AlessioRW/jenkins-deploy/README.md

 # jenkins-deploy

-## Command line tool to run Jenkins Deployments
+## CLI tool to run Jenkins Deployments

 To use, first create and configure the environments.json file using `sh deploy.sh add` \